 - 1. The student's GPA should not be below 70% (good C). - 2.
 The student should meet the minimum credits required which shall not be less than 12 credits. - 3.
-The minimum grade to be equated for law courses is C and C+ for general knowledge courses. - 4.
-Equivalent courses that are accepted from other universities can either be taken alone or combined with other courses.
+The minimum grade to be equated for law courses is C and C+ for general knowledge courses. - Equivalent courses that are accepted from other universities can either be taken alone or combined with other courses.
 The minimum average grade for the equivalent courses at least a (C) for law courses, and (C+) for those of general knowledge courses. - 5.
 No equivalent to any legal courses in the second semester of the second year (fourth semester) or above. - 6.
 The maximum number of credits to be taken for equivalencies is 45 units. - 7.
-The school equivalence committee shall decide on the equated courses. - 8.
-Students who do not fulfill the transfer requirements may be accepted according to their secondary school certificate provided that the (GPA) is not less than 70%, or 2 points.
-The equivalence committee considers what can be equalized according to the School's equivalency regulations.
+The KILAW equivalence committee shall decide on the equated courses. - 8.
+Students who do not fulfill the transfer requirements may be accepted according to their secondary KILAW certificate provided that the (GPA) is not less than 70%, or 2 points.
+The equivalence committee considers what can be equalized according to the KILAW's equivalency regulations.

-Article Nineteen:
+Article Nineteen

-Holders of the Diploma in Law - School of Business Studies or Equivalent:
+Holders of the Diploma in Law: